sycarion/5eSRDs/srds/a5e/source/a5e_AG.md

 **Caravanner.** You are proficient in Animal Handling and with land vehicles.

 **Long Hauler.** You have proficiency in Survival.
-In addition, you have advantage on checks made to avoid fatigue from a forced march.
+In addition, you have advantage on saving throws made to avoid fatigue from a forced march.

 **Mobile Living.** You can create a ramshackle version of a cart or wagon with 30 minutes of work if you have